zhanghm1995/BAT_video/README.md

   +/-          : increase/decrease the size of points
   [/]          : Increase/decrease field of view.
   R            : Reset view point.
 ```
+**Note**: The point clouds are under the camera cooridnate system where the y-axis is pointing to the ground.
+For a better visualization, you may need to use the mouse to rotate the view properly.
+On Windows, Some of the Mouse View Controls may not be working.
+This is a bug of Open3D.
+Consider using Linux or MacOs.

 If everything goes well, you can get the following view when going through the sequence:
 <img src="./correct.gif" alt="correct visualization"/>